syspack/paks/README.md

 > Paks is a framework for building community packages and containers 📦️

+You can see trusted packages under the [pakages](https://github.com/pakages) organization.
+Trusted means that they are built, tested, and deployed from modular repositories, and can be installed into consistent container bases that Paks provides.

 ## Goals

 We want a framework that is optimized to help people build packages from source,